 Sharon Butterworth is a mental health advocate.
 She serves on the boards of the Paso Del Norte Health Foundation, Brain Trust, Southwestern Children’s Home Trust, and J. Edward and Helen M. C. Stern Foundation.
 She is the former Chair of Texas Department of Aging and Disability Services and former Vice Chair of Texas Department of MHMR.
 She is a member of the University of Texas at El Paso Development Board and Pan American Round Table of El Paso.

-After five terms in the state House, Earley decided not to run for re-election.
-After leaving the Legislature in 1995, he taught for three years at Texas A&M University in College Station before becoming president and chief executive officer of an Austin-based public affairs firm.
-His background in politics lead to a position as political analyst for KXAN television, the Austin NBC affiliate.
+After five terms in the state House, Earley taught for three years at Texas A&M University in College Station before becoming president and chief executive officer of an Austin-based public affairs firm.
+His background in politics led to a position as political analyst for KXAN television, the Austin NBC affiliate.
 He also taught at St. Edward’s University in Austin for 12 years.

-Earley joined JPS in 2005 as a senior vice president focused on community and governmental affairs.
-The Tarrant County Hospital District Board of Managers appointed him interim president and CEO for JPS Health Network in May 2008.
+Earley joined JPS Health Network in 2005 as a senior vice president focused on community and governmental affairs.
+The Tarrant County Hospital District Board of Managers appointed him interim president and CEO in May 2008.
 In February 2009 he was named president and CEO.

-He holds a master’s degree in healthcare administration from the University of Texas-Arlington’s Fort Worth Center.
+Earley holds a master’s degree in healthcare administration from The University of Texas-Arlington’s Fort Worth Center.